 Being a Stay/Work-at-Home-Mom can be challenging.
 Before having kids, you had so many freedoms.
-You had all the time in the world, you had lots of uninterrupted sleep, you used personal time however you pleased and always had complete peace and privacy when you went to the bathroom (something you don’t get when you’re a parent).
+You had all the time in the world, you had lots of uninterrupted sleep, you used personal time however you pleased.
 Oh, the joys of pre-parenthood.

 Now that you’re a mommy, it’s tough to squeeze in a few minutes of alone time without a little human crawling on you, desperate for attention.